Readf0x/readf0x/README.md

 # Aspiring software engineer

-Worked on quite a few front-end projects, now looking to move to lower-level programming.
+Worked on quite a few front-end projects, now looking to move to native applications.